 You may want to have a core management team, handling the most significant decisions, operational staff who have responsibility for a variety of day-to-day decisions and an outer tier, who follows instructions given by core or operational staff.
 These levels can exist both within a large group and within individual sub-groups.
 This supports the idea of structured roles with flexible tasks.

 How to Make the Collaborative Space Work for You

-- Train for collaboration.
-Your employees need to learn how to use the software, but also how to make the best use of the software.
-Short sessions to support professional social media use can facilitate effective collaboration.
+Train for collaboration.
+Your employees need to learn how to use the software effectively.
+Short sessions to support professional development can facilitate effective collaboration.
 In some fields, training in communication skills and emotional intelligence can also support productive collaborations among team members.

-- Choose a tool, like YuJa, that works equally well with small and large groups.
-YuJa can support up to 250 attendees at meetings, but works just as well for groups of two to three.
-While real-time meetings and video streaming can allow up-to-date communications, since these all save to the cloud, employees can review meetings at their leisure or catch up on missed meetings.
+Choose a tool, like YuJa, that works equally well with both small and large groups.
+YuJa can support up to 200 attendees at meetings, but works just as well for groups of two to three.
+Other benefits of a collaborative work space include: